CPRyan/cellclockr/README.md

 ### exposure_clock_association_with_without_cells

 This function calculates associations between categorical exposures and age-adjusted clock measures, both with and without adjusting for cell types.
-It optionally controls for additional covariates.
+It optionally controls for additional control covariates (e.g. Batch, Array, Plate, Row, Column etc.).
 The output provides the beta coefficients and Wald confidence intervals.

 Usage: